xubrianna/MICB475_25W2_Team_12/meeting_minutes/meeting_6_mar_2nd.md

 ## Interpretation for discussion
 - For next steps, disease-associated signals may be more detectable in taxon-level differential abundance** and functional pathway analyses (Aims 2 and 3) rather than broad community diversity alone.

+#Questions
+- editing the manuscript - we had few changes, so we will submit?